Bernardi Campus Facilities

 The main dining room is home to every community meal and most of the major community events at Bernardi.
 It is certainly Bernardi's largest room, and is therefore well-suited to large non-prayer-related gatherings, be they meals, games, study sessions, parties, and other.
 Its central location between the kitchen, the laundry room, and the computer lab / student lounge guarantees that there's almost always somebody in the Bernardi dining room.

 Bernardi residents stay in reasonably-sized, basically-equipped rooms with a bed, wardrobe, desk, desk chair, and a small bookcase.
-Students are also provided with bed sheets, a pillow, a blanket and a bath towel that can exchange on a weekly basis.
+Students are also provided with bed sheets, a pillow, a blanket and a bath towel that can be exchanged on a weekly basis.

 Students are permitted to decorate and otherwise festoon their rooms during the time they are at Bernardi, provided that the room is returned to pristine condition before their departure.
 Students are further expected to keep their rooms reasonably clean during the semester; brooms and rugs are provided for this purpose.
 Each room is equipped with several power outlets and wireless internet.
 The overwhelming majority of student rooms are doubles, but there are a very limited number of triple and single rooms available each semester.
 With rare exceptions, students will share bathroom and shower facilities with others on their floor.